Chai-Tikvah Support Groups

 "Going to a group for the first time can be daunting, but you can be sure of a warm welcome, and people will understand how hard it can be to take that first step," says Laura.

 "All sorts of people attend, and it’s a very friendly and close-knit community.”
-Our Family Caregiver Connection Program community is an enjoyable and simple way to find others affected by their loved one’s mental health illness who may live near you or who may share your interests."
+Our Club Simcha Program is an enjoyable and simple way to find others affected by their loved one’s mental health illness who may live near you or who may share your interests."

 You need to remind yourself that you are not to blame for a loved one’s mental illness.
 Mental illnesses are caused by many different factors that work together, such as genetics, biology, environment, and life experiences.